ansys/pyspeos/doc/source/getting_started/docker/linux_container.rst

 You can choose one of the following possibilities:

 * Install `Docker Engine <https://docs.docker.com/engine/install/>`_ (only for Linux environment).
-  In this case you will interact with docker by command line.
+  In this case you can interact with docker by command line.

 * Install `Docker Desktop <https://docs.docker.com/desktop/install/windows-install/>`_. (for all environments).
-  In this case you will have a GUI and can also interact with docker by command line.
+  In this case you can have a GUI and can also interact with docker by command line.

 Install the Speos service image